Discovery Channel

+By June 2012, Discovery Channel was the third most widely distributed subscription channel in the United States, behind now-sibling channel TBS and the Weather Channel; it is available in 409 million households worldwide, through its U.S. flagship channel and its various owned or licensed television channels internationally.
+As of November 2023, Discovery Channel is available to approximately 71,000,000 pay television households in the United States-down from its peak of 99,000,000 in 2011.

 History

 John Hendricks founded the channel and its parent company, Cable Educational Network Inc., in 1982.
-Several investors (including the BBC, Allen & Company and Venture America) raised $5 million in start-up capital to launch the network.
+Several investors (including the BBC, Allen & Company, and Venture America) raised $5 million in start-up capital to launch the network.

 The Discovery Channel began broadcasting on June 17, 1985.
-It was initially available to 156,000 households and broadcast for 12 hours each day between 3 p.m. and 3 am.
+It was initially available to 156,000 households and broadcast for 12 hours each day between 3 p.m. and 3 a.m.
 About 75 percent of its program content had never been broadcast on U.S. television before.
 In its early years, the channel's focus centered on educational programming in the form of cultural and wildlife documentaries, and science and historical specials.
 It also broadcast some Soviet programming during this time, including the news program Vremya.
 The channel also carried two teletext services over its VBI during this time, Infotext (offering news from the Associated Press, as well as information about agribusiness and agriculture, including commodity prices from the Chicago Mercantile Exchange on a 15-minute delay), and Datavizion (offering trivia, strange news stories, games and a satellite TV guide); both services originated from WHA-TV in Madison, Wisconsin, and were run by the University of Wisconsin-Madison.
-In 1988, the channel premiered the nightly program World Monitor (produced by The Christian Science Monitor).
-Also in 1988, the channel debuted an annual programming stunt called Shark Week; the week-long event gained in popularity during the 1990s and continues to be shown each summer.
-By 1990, the channel was available in over 50 million households.